Heat Pump Installation, Repair, and Maintenance Company

 What is a Heat Pump?

-A heat pump is the all-in-one cooling and heating system that keeps your paws comfy year-round.
+A heat pump is an all-in-one cooling and heating system that comforts your home (and paws) year-round.

 Because of New Castle, Delaware, Southern Chester County, Pennsylvania, and Cecil County, Maryland’s moderate climate, heat pumps provide an energy-efficient alternative to air conditioners and furnaces.

 It’s quiet and has customizable temperatures and humidity controls, offering homeowners an excellent choice for year-long comfort.
 Call us at 302-738-4144 (DE&PA) or 410-398-2146 (MD).
 We’ll come to your home and give you an HONEST & FREE ESTIMATE for any Heat Pump Repair, Heat Pump Service, or new Heat Pump Installation.

 A heat pump uses the outside air to heat and cool your home.
 In heating mode, the heat pump extracts outside heat and transfers it into your home.
 In cooling mode, the directions are reversed by removing heat from your home and performing like a traditional air conditioner.
 Heat pump only moves heat rather than generating heat.

 It consists of two main components: an indoor air handler and an outdoor heat pump, similar to a central air-conditioning unit.

 Cooling Mode: When you want to cool on hot days, the heat pump operates like a central air-conditioner, absorbing heat inside your home and expelling it outdoors.